alf45tar/mustang-midi-bridge-win/README.md

 # Run

 - Download the 3 files included in <code>bin</code> folder
-- Put in any local folder (no installation required)
+- Save them in any local folder (no installation required)
 - Connect your Fender Mustang amplifies via USB and power on it
 - From Command Prompt run
   - <code>mustang_midi</code> to list the available MIDI interfaces/ports